krasserm/akka-persistence-kafka/README.md

       # Topic name prefix (which prepended to persistenceId)
       prefix = "snapshot-"

+      # If set to true snapshots with sequence numbers higher than the sequence number
+      # of the latest entry in their corresponding journal topic are ignored.
+This is
+      # necessary to recover from certain Kafka failure scenarios.
+Should only be set
+      # to false for isolated snapshot store tests.
+      ignore-orphan = true

       # Default dispatcher for plugin actor.
       default-dispatcher {
         type = Dispatcher